Two Girls and a Guy: Reception

-In his review for the Chicago Sun-Times, Roger Ebert commented on Robert Downey Jr.'s performance: "Downey, whatever his problems, is a fine actor, smart and in command of his presence, and he's persuasive here as he defends himself: 'I'm an actor.
+In his other review for the Chicago Sun-Times, Roger Ebert commented on Robert Downey Jr.'s performance: "Downey, whatever his problems, is a fine actor, smart and in command of his presence, and he's persuasive here as he defends himself: 'I'm an actor.
 And actors lie.'
 There is a show-stopping scene when he looks at himself in a mirror and warns himself to get his act together."
 Janet Maslin of The New York Times said: "When actors fall into tabloid hell, their careers too often are already on the skids.
 But Downey, who recently completed jail time for drug-related problems, proves again here that he is, professionally speaking, at the height of his powers.
-'Two Girls and a Guy' bursts into life as soon as this wildly inventive actor saunters into the story bellowing Vivaldi, and from that point on, it hangs on his every word.
+Two Girls and a Guy bursts into life as soon as this wildly inventive actor saunters into the story bellowing Vivaldi, and from that point on, it hangs on his every word.
 The two women here, especially the talented and ravishing Ms. Graham, aren't able to do anything of comparable interest."

-A more negative review came from Deseret News, who gave the film only half a star.
-They write, "Featuring one of the worst film performances in recent history (from newcomer Natasha Gregson Wagner, daughter of the late Natalie Wood), this wildly over-the-top black comedy about two women (Wagner and Heather Graham) who confront their "shared" boyfriend (Robert Downey Jr.) doesn't score with any of the points it tries to make."
+A more negative review at the time came from Deseret News, who gave the film only half a star.
+They write, "featuring one of the worst film performances in recent history (from newcomer Natasha Gregson Wagner, daughter of the late Natalie Wood), this wildly over-the-top black comedy about two women who confront their 'shared' boyfriend doesn't score with any of the points it tries to make."
+Jack Mathews of the Los Angeles Times criticized the structure of the film, saying: "Two Girls and a Guy takes a lot of dubious side trips and ends with an event so unexpected it could have come from a different movie.